EdemGold2406/emerald-backend/README.md

 # emerald-backend
-bsckend for the emerald field result system
+backend for the emerald field result system